Charge Policy -

 - Menus - Menus are available online or can be picked up at each campus.
 Krum ISD menus follow the guidelines set forth by the USDA and TDA and are subject to change without notice.

 Payments - It is the responsibility of the parent or guardian to make sure their student has money on their account.
 Account balances and purchases may be viewed at www.mymealtime.com.
 Payment may be made online anytime or at each campus cafeteria.
 Debit and credit card payments may only be used online.
-Families with more than one child at one campus may be put on a household account at parent’s request.
 In addition, parents may set a daily spending limit for accounts.

 - Free and Reduced Lunch Applications - Applications to receive free and reduced lunch and breakfast prices are available online or in the cafeteria.
 Applications must be completed in full before benefits can be received.
 Incomplete applications will be denied.
 Parents are responsible for all charges before any application is approved.
 Applications may be turned in at any time throughout the year.